 NOTE: If your chartplotter has been customized by the boat manufacturer, the Pinned category contains customized items for your boat.
 You cannot edit the Pinned category.

 - 1 Select a category, such as Charts.

-- 2 Highlight a feature button, such as Nav.
+- 2 Hold a feature button, such as Nav.
 Chart.

-- 3 Press and hold the SELECT button.

-- 4 Select Add to Pinned > OK.
+- 3 Select Add to Pinned > OK.

 The feature is added to the Pinned category.